palmigloo/STYLY/README.md

 This app was designed and developed under a very limited timeframe of 3 days, I learnt all technologies involved from scratch (React Native, Firebase, Firestore etc), using Figma and React Native and CSS to design and build UI components, Firestore and Firebase storage to handle server side functionalities such as CRUD, user authentication and authorization.

 # Overview
-STYLY has 3 main functionalities shown below:
+STYLY has 3 main modules shown below:
   - Trending Module: This module allows user to check and save the most recent runway shows and fashion trends to a boards for future reference.
   - Styling Module: This module gives user the opportunities to get some personalized styling ideas by taking a quick fashion quiz of 10 questions, and user can save those fashion ideas in a board.
   - My boards Module: This module holds all user saved boards from Trending and Styling modules, it also allows user to delete a entire board or a picture from a specific board.